 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of more than 5% of our common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of shares to persons who possess sole or shared voting or investment power with respect to such shares.
 The information does not necessarily indicate beneficial ownership for any other purpose.
-Under these rules, the number of shares of common stock deemed outstanding includes shares issuable upon exercise of options, warrants or other convertible securities held by the respective person or group which may be exercised or converted within 60 days after March 1, 2012 and assumes the conversion of the principal and accrued interest outstanding under our junior convertible notes into shares of common stock immediately prior to the closing of this offering at a conversion price of \$8.8984 per share, assuming the conversion occurs on April 4, 2012.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person or entity, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person or entity.
+Under these rules, the number of shares of common stock deemed outstanding includes shares issuable upon exercise of options, warrants or other convertible securities held by the respective person or group which may be exercised or converted within 60 days after March 1, 2012.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of any other person or entity, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person or entity, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person or entity.
 Unless otherwise indicated and subject to applicable community property laws, to our knowledge, each stockholder named in the following table possesses sole voting and investment power over the shares listed, except for those jointly owned with that person's spouse.
 Unless otherwise indicated below, the address of each person listed on the table is c/o Enphase Energy, Inc., 201 1st Street, Suite 100, Petaluma, California 94952, USA.